As we age our ability to maintain our balance can be affected by a variety of things:

 Exercises for seniors that make that make sense

 But all is not lost.
-We can slow down the loss and improve seniors’ balance with simple, easy to do, at home exercises – a program developed by The Canadian Centre for Activity and Aging called the Home Support Exercise Program.
+We can slow down the loss and improve seniors’ balance with simple, easy to do, at home exercises – a program developed by The Canadian Centre for Activity and Aging called the Home Support Exercise Program, includes videos focusing on flexibility and balance.

 Even if a senior is housebound, or rarely gets out, these easy exercises for seniors can help them improve their fitness.